tvbarthel/BlurDialogFragment/README.md

 RenderScript or not RenderScript
 =======
-Thanks to @amasciul blurring effect can now be achieved using ScriptIntrinsicBlur (v1.1.0).
+Thanks to [amasciul](https://github.com/amasciul) blurring effect can now be achieved using ScriptIntrinsicBlur (v1.1.0).

 Find more information on the [memory trace](http://tvbarthel.github.io/blur-dialog-fragment.html) and on the [execution time](http://trickyandroid.com/advanced-blurring-techniques/#comment-1557039595).